10 important questions to ask when choosing a Direct Debit provider

 GoCardless: transparent pricing, flexible options and efficient integration

-At GoCardless, there are three key attributes that make our bank debit offering a more customer-driven service.
+At GoCardless, there are three key attributes that make our Direct Debit offering a more customer-driven service.

 Transparent pricing – We’re completely up front about the best-in-class service you can expect and the lack of any hidden costs in our pricing.
-So you know exactly what you’ll pay each month, with no extras.
+By charging you a flat 1% fee, capped at £2, on your transactions, you know exactly what you’ll pay each month, with no extras.

-Flexible options – We don’t believe in limiting your payment dates, payment amounts or whether you’re trading in the US, the Eurozone, or somewhere else.
+Flexible options – We don’t believe in limiting your payment dates, payment amounts or whether you’re trading in the UK or the Eurozone.
 We give you options, so you can tailor the service to your business needs.

-Efficient integration – Our global support team can help you integrate your payment processes directly with your accounting software.
-Reconciling transactions is a breeze and you’re automatically notified when payments fail – so you’re on top of your numbers.
+Efficient integration – Our UK support team help you integrate your payment processes directly with your accounting software.
+So reconciling transactions is a breeze and you’re automatically notified when payments fail – so you’re on top of your numbers.

 GoCardless is used by over 55,000 businesses around the world.
 Learn more about how you can improve payment processing at your business today.